mikecann/ourfiles/README.md

 Running this remotely is possible but isnt currently the simplest thing to do.

-Say you want to run this on your internal sever.
-You can simply `docker compose up` then access it from other machines on your lan (say `http://192.168.1.150:5173`).
+Say you want to run this on a server on your internal network.
+You can simply `docker compose up` on that machine then access it from other machines on your LAN.
+Lets say your server's IP address is `192.168.1.150` then you can access the app at `http://192.168.1.150:5173`.

-This will open the "frontend" however it wont be able to talk to the backend.
-You will need to edit `docker-compose.yml` and change all the `http://127.0.0.1` IP addresses to to `http://192.168.1.150`.
+This will open the "frontend" web app however it wont be able to talk to the backend, if you open the console you will see a number of errors.
+To fix this you need to edit `docker-compose.yml` and change all the `http://127.0.0.1` IP addresses to your servers IP, so `http://192.168.1.150`.

 You then start `docker compose up` once again and everything should connect.

-Most of the features should now work, except the ones that involve the [FileSystemAPI](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API) however.
-That API requires a "secure" context to work, so that means the entire app needs to be run over "https" instead of "http".
+Most of the features should now work.

+There is one exception however, the multi-file drag out uses the [FileSystemAPI](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API).
+This API requires a "secure" context to work, so that means the entire app needs to be run over "https" instead of "http".
 This means you need to access it from `https://192.168.1.150:5173` not `http://` AND the backend needs to be running securely so that its websocket is `wss` not just `ws`

 I currently dont know what the best way of doing this is.
 Some have suggested using [tailscale serve](https://tailscale.com/kb/1242/tailscale-serve) others have suggested caddy or traefik to do this.
 Im not certain.
 If you have a way to solve this in a clean way I am very open to suggestions.